SuneSoerensen/BachelorPro/README.md

 export COORDS_ROOT=MYPROJECTFO/Coords/src/
 export ANALYT_ROOT=MYPROJECTFO/AnalytGrasp/src/</code></pre>

-Replace 'MYPROJECTFO' with the path to your project folder.
+Replace `MYPROJECTFO` with the path to your project folder.

 ## How to use this project to create new tests and applications:
 In your CmakeLists.txt, besides your other includes etc. (such as RobWork) add the project directories as follows: